YukaiL/mongo-bigquery-connector/README.md

-# HarnessAnalytics
+# mongo-bigquery-connector

-HarnessAnalytics is an internal intern project at Harness.
+mongo-bigquery-connector is an internal intern project at Harness.
 It consists of a scirpt which queries data from mongodb and streams it into Google BigQuery, and a custom dashboard generated from BigQuery data in Google Data Studio for analysis purpose.

 ## Getting Started